 Spend enough time chatting with someone who’s been around for a while, and the conversation can quickly turn to how much less expensive everything used to be.
-Penny candy used to actually cost a penny, the five-and-dime actually used to sell items that cost 5 and 10 cents, a dozen eggs set you back less than a dollar and a McDonald’s burger cost just 15 cents.
-So it goes without saying that once upon a time, a dollar could go a lot further than it currently does.
+Penny candy used to actually cost a penny, the five-and-dime actually used to sell items that cost 5 and 10 cents.

 In order to learn just how far a dollar could take you at both the grocery store and at the restaurant back in the day, we consulted a couple great resources: the New York Public Library’s extensive database of menus from around the country and the Morris County Library’s meticulous record of staple food and drink prices.